 Up to 10 hours should be allotted for an animal hit in the paunch.
 If an animal is hit in the paunch late in the afternoon, mark the spot and determine the direction of travel, then return the following morning to take up the trail.
 The animal will most likely lie down shortly after the shot.
 It may get up several times before expiring, but will run at the sound of hunters approaching too soon after the shot.
 With sparse blood trails on these types of hits, it’s best to wait.

 I Can’t Find Any More Blood?

-Depending on the type of hit, how the animal is traveling and the length of the trail, there are times when the blood is sparse, or the animal appears to stop bleeding.
-If you mark the locations of previous sign, you can go back to that last location and begin looking again.
+Depending on the type of hit, how the animal is traveling, and the length of the trail, there are times when the blood is sparse, or the animal appears to stop bleeding.
+If you mark the locations of the previous sign, you can go back to that last location and begin looking again.
 Once blood dries, it is harder to pick out.
 Don’t be afraid to turn over leaves, look on the back sides of plants or logs.

 If you’ve searched the trail for additional sign and it appears the blood trail stops altogether, there are several methods to search for additional sign.
 One involves concentric circles, and another a grid pattern, in the vicinity of the last spot of sign.
-Start at that location, then begin working outward looking for additional sign, or the animal itself.
+Start at that location, then begin working outward-looking for additional sign, or the animal itself.
 Hopefully this will yield results and you can continue tracking.